Simple vs compound interest

 I = 1280 dollars

-However, coumpound interest is the interest earned not only on the original principal, but also on all interests earned previously
+However, compound interest is the interest earned not only on the original principal, but also on all interests earned previously.
+You are basically paying interest on interest!

 If we use compound interest for the situation above, the interest will be computed as follow: